Christopher Landon (filmmaker)

 Christopher Beau Landon (born February 27, 1975) is an American filmmaker best known for working in the horror and comedy horror genres.

 He has worked as a screenwriter on the thriller Disturbia and most of the films in the Paranormal Activity found-footage horror series.
 He wrote and directed Paranormal Activity: The Marked Ones as well as the horror comedy films Happy Death Day, Scouts Guide to the Zombie Apocalypse, Happy Death Day 2U, Freaky, and We Have a Ghost.
 He wrote and made his directorial debut on the satirical thriller film Burning Palms (2010).

 Early life

 Landon was born in Los Angeles and is the son of actor Michael Landon and Lynn Noe.
+His paternal grandfather was Jewish, whereas his paternal grandmother was Catholic, although his father was raised Jewish.
 He is the youngest of their four children.
 His parents divorced in 1980, when he was four years old; he resided with his father until the age of sixteen, when his father died of pancreatic cancer.
 Two of his brothers, Mark and Michael Landon Jr., have been actors, as have his sister, Leslie Landon, and one of his half-sisters, Jennifer Landon.
-His paternal grandfather was Jewish, whereas his paternal grandmother was Catholic, although his father was raised Jewish.